 to use for my existing

 construction. products.

-I can make my I can plan an
+l can make my structure l can plan an innovative

-structure innovative

 stronger, stiffer product.

-or more stable. product.
+or more stable.

-of more stable.
 I can choose

-the most
+the most appropriate

-appropriate

 tools and

-materials and

 explain their

 choices.

 I can describe

-their design by

 using pictures,

-diagrams, and
+diagrams, and words

-words.

-I can join
+I can ioin

 materials/

-components

-together in
+components together in

 different ways.

 I can measure

-materials to

 use in a model

 or structure.

 I can use

-joining, folding

 or rolling to

-make it
+make it stronger

-stronger.

-I can assess
+l can assess

 how well my

 product works.

-If I did it again, I

 can explain

 what I would

-improve.

-I can measure
+l can measure

 an amount of a

 textile.

-I can join
+l can join textiles

-textiles

 together to

-make a

-product, using
+паке а product, using

 techniques

-such as

 stitching.

 I can cut

 textiles

-accurately.